Y0Coss/docs-fork/pages/network/ovhcloud_connect/occ-diagnostics/guide.en-gb.md

 ![OCC Diagnostics Tab](images/OCC_diag_tab_BGP.png){.thumbnail}

-Each diagnostic is referred to using an ID and a timecode.
+Each diagnostic is referred to using an ID and a timestamp.
 You can read the contents of the diagnostics by clicking on the ellipsis located to the right of each one listed.
 You can select either "See result" to have a window open with the contents of the desired diagnostic, or "Download result" to get a *.txt* file with the same contents.

 ![OCC Diagnostic view button](images/OCC_diag_view_button.png){.thumbnail}